sk-zk/TruckLib/README.md

 The following packages are included in the main TruckLib package, but can also be used standalone.

 **[TruckLib.Sii](https://github.com/sk-zk/TruckLib.Sii)**:
 Parsers for .sii and .mat files.
+Encrypted and 3nK-encoded SII files are supported.

 **[TruckLib.Models](https://github.com/sk-zk/TruckLib.Models)**:
 Rudimentary support for binary model files (.pm\*), prefab descriptors (.ppd), and binary .tobj files.